soynog/tic-tac-toe/scoping/multi-play-scope.md

 Modify join game to allow you to re-join games remotely.
 Need to update api.joinGame so that it knows whether to add in user O or just sign into the game.
 But always creates a watcher.
+Responsive so that mobile is automatically zoomed in